 No, absolutely not!!
 The real estate industry is very protective when it comes to sharing of personal data.
-We would not remain in business if we inappropriately used or distributed the information we collect or for any other purpose than it is intended.
+We would not remain in business if we inappropriately used or distributed the information we collect.

 Yes, but only after you have completed a transaction with a RatedAgent real estate professional for the purchase or sale of real estate.
 One of the key differences between RatedAgent.com and other rating systems is that this is a “closed” system.
 A closed system surveys only sellers and buyers (every seller and buyer) who have completed a transaction with a RatedAgent.com professional.
 This is a very important difference between RatedAgent.com and many other rating sites.
 Participating agents are protected from false reviews being posted by competitors, a client represented by the “other” agent in a transaction or others with a less than honorable agenda.
 Consumers are protected from the ballot box being stuffed by those other than sellers and buyers, who submit positive reviews without having worked with the agent.
 Because many real estate agents complete fewer than 10 transactions per year, each review is important.
 Consumers need to be certain the survey and feedback process is being administered in a fair, arm’s length manner, offering objective and independently validated data and commentary.